ibm-cloud-docs/cloud-databases/reference-key-protect.md

 If provisioning from the catalog page, select the Key Protect instance and key from the dropdown menus.

-In the CLI, use the `disk-encryption-key` parameter in the parameters JSON object.
+In the CLI, use the `disk_encryption_key_crn` parameter in the parameters JSON object.
 ```
 ibmcloud resource service-instance-create example-database <service-name> standard us-south \
 -p \ '{